 The results didn’t pan out as we expected.
 Though Surfshark started slowly, it quickly gathered pace to reach a maximum speed of 0.4 Mbps, compared to ExpressVPN’s 0.41 Mbps.
 Its slower download speed didn’t impact its performance as it completed the download in 75 minutes, beating ExpressVPN to the line by six minutes.

 As a result, Surfshark gets the point in this round.
-Read our Surfshark vs NordVPN comparison to see how the former compares to the best torrenting VPN.
+Read our Surfshark vs NordVPN comparison to see how the former compares to another great torrenting VPN.

 7. Server Locations